Aidan-McNay/vivado-tutorial/docs/block_designs.rst

           select **Add IP**.
 Search for "Clocking Wizard", select the result, then click Enter to instantiate it.
 Repeat this process to instantiate a "ZYNQ7 Processing System" and a "Processor System Reset".
-Once you instantiate the format, a banner should appear at the top hinting to "Run Block Automation"; click this to automatically connect the pins of the processing system appropriately.
+When you instantiate the former, a banner will appear titled "Run Block Automation"; click on this, and run the automation, ensuring that **Apply Board Preset** is checked.
-          This will create some unused connections, but that's ok.
+          This will create ``DDR`` and ``FIXED_IO`` connections; this is expected.
+See :doc:`appendices/processing_system` for more
+          details.

        In the **Diagram** tab, you can now see a block diagram of our new IP blocks.
 Additionally, our hierarchy in the **Design** tab has